 Introducing a transactional element into the conversation has never been easier.
-All you need to do is select Stripe integration from the features menu and set up the connection:
+All you need to do is select the chatbot Stripe integration from the features menu and set up the connection:

 - Define the amount to be paid (it can be fixed or @variable based on user choices, e.g., based on what has been added to the cart)